aquasecurity/trivy/README.md

-**CAUTION: This repository was transferred from knqyf263/trivy to aquasecurity/trivy.**
+**This repository was transferred from knqyf263/trivy to aquasecurity/trivy.**
-**If you have previously installed Trivy, please check the [Migration](#Migration) section.
+**If you have previously installed Trivy, please check the [Migration](#Migration) section in case you have any scripts or package managers that need to be updated.
 We apologise for any inconvenience.**

 <img src="imgs/logo.png" width="300">